Revised crystal structure and electronic properties of high dielectric Ba(Fe$_{1/2}$Nb$_{1/2}$)O$_{3}$ ceramics: Results Discussions

-A closer inspection of the available XRD patterns for different reported crystal structures irrespective of the synthesis route, reveals that the source of such discrepancy could be related to the pseudosymmetry of the perovskite.
-The XRD patterns presented in Ref. [\onlinecite{yokosuka1995}] for $Pm\bar{3}m$, Ref. [\onlinecite{saha2001}] for monoclinic, and Ref. [\onlinecite{tezuka2000}] are almost identical In fact, such conflicting structural characterization is of concern and has remained a challenge for a long time\cite{barnes2006}, one of the notable example in recent times being the Van Vleck paramagnet Sr$_2$YIrO$_6$.\cite{cao2014,corredor2017}
+A closer inspection of the available XRD patterns for different reported crystal structures irrespective of the synthesis route, reveals that the source of such discrepancy could be related to high pseudosymmetry of the perovskite BFN ceramics.
+The XRD patterns presented in Ref. \cite{yokosuka1995} for $Pm\bar{3}m$, Ref. \cite{saha2001} for monoclinic, and Ref. \cite{tezuka2000} for $Fm\bar{3}m$ structures are almost identical.
+In fact, such conflicting structural characterization is of concern and has remained a challenge for a long time \cite{barnes2006}; one of the notable example in recent times being the Van Vleck paramagnet Sr$_2$YIrO$_6$ \cite{cao2014,corredor2017}.

-For such high pseudosymmetric compounds, the characterization should be based on a careful analysis of the presence of additional reflection peaks and/or peak splittings.
-It is interesting to note that among all the claims for monoclinic structure, such an evidence for a monoclinic structure is available only in Ref. [\onlinecite{raevski2009b}], where the XRD data shows clear peak splitting of the 220 and 222 reflection peaks.
-However, such splitting of the 220 reflection peak is absent in other claims.
-Moreover, the same authors have also claimed cubic structures based on similar synthesis parameters.
-Arguably, the realization of the monoclinic structure is possibly due to some other experimental factors than the calcination and sintering temperatures used.
+For compounds with possible high pseudosymmetry, the characterization should be based on a careful analysis of the presence of additional reflection peaks and/or peak splittings.
+It is interesting to note that among all the claims for monoclinic structure, such an evidence for a monoclinic structure is available only in Ref. \cite{raevski2009b}, where the XRD data shows clear peak splitting of the (220) and (222) reflection peaks.
+However, such splitting of the (220) reflection peak is absent in other claims.
+Moreover, some of the authors in Ref. \cite{raevski2009b} have also claimed cubic structures based on similar synthesis parameters.
+Arguably, the realization of the monoclinic structure is possibly due to some experimental factors other than the calcination and sintering temperatures used.
 We, therefore, consider this as an outlier.
+(This data has also been omitted from Table \ref{table:review}.)

 Empirically, tolerance factor, defined as: